Deal, Kent: Maritime history

-The proximity of Deal's shoreline to the notorious Goodwin Sands has made its coastal waters a source of both shelter and danger through the history of sea travel in British waters.
+The proximity of Deal's shoreline to the Goodwin Sands has made its coastal waters a source of both shelter and danger through the history of sea travel in British waters.
 The Downs, the water between the town and the sands, provides a naturally sheltered anchorage.
 Positioned at the eastern end of the English Channel, this is where sailing vessels would wait for a favourable wind, either to proceed into the North Sea, or, heading to the west, down the Channel.
 Ships going from London (the largest port in the world for much of the age of sail) to the Channel would leave under a fair wind (largely westerly), would turn south past the North Foreland and then find the same wind to be against them to go any further.
 (The reverse is true for ships heading for London from the Channel: a westerly wind prevents the last part of their journey.)
-It was common to find four or five hundred ships waiting for a slight change in wind direction that would allow them to proceed.
+It was common to find one or two hundred ships waiting for a slight change in wind direction that would allow them to proceed; at times, three hundred or more ships could be windbound in the Downs.
 When a useful wind shift occurred, those in the anchorage would be hastily weighing anchor and setting sail, whilst some ships heading in the opposite direction might now be entering the Downs to anchor, as the wind had turned against them.

 When the port of Sandwich silted up, the only way to provide ships in the Downs with fresh provisions, stores and equipment was in boats launched directly from the beach.
 This was an extensive trade for Deal, and lasted until steam ships took over from sail.
 Deal also provided a convenient landing place for passengers for London, potentially saving a long wait for a fair wind to finish a voyage; it also allowed outward bound ships to be caught up with and joined.